 All across America, the public library is the only civic institution where the doors are open to all, attendance is entirely voluntary, and everything is free.

 More people are using their library than ever before.
 Yet our libraries are in danger.
 With public libraries around the nation facing drastic budget cuts, closures, privatization, and skyrocketing technology costs, now is the ideal time to spark a national dialogue about the American Public Library’s future.
 Help support the first major documentary about public libraries in America.
-We can’t do it without you!
+We can’t do it without you!!

 IF YOU LOVE LIBRARIES, HELP US REACH OUR FUNDRAISING GOAL!

 What is it about our public library that movements as divergent as the Tea Party, Occupy Wall Street, and religious homeschoolers all extol it as their model of democracy-in-action?
 Why are people using their local libraries in record numbers?
 What would our country look like without its libraries?
 What would be lost?
-We’ll watch these questions unfold in a dramatic case study at San Francisco Main.
-Yet the questions posed here are far from unique, and the answers hold the future of the American Public Library.
+We’ll watch these questions unfold in a rollicking and visually rich cross-country adventure that takes us through America’s grandest and most humble libraries.